vo3pal/obscura/README.md

 **Layers active:** All 9

-Enables the full VM virtualization pipeline on top of Level 3.
-Your script is compiled to a custom instruction set and executed by a generated stack-based interpreter.
+Full VM virtualization.
+Your script is compiled to a custom register-based instruction set and executed by a generated interpreter embedded in the output.
 The constant pool is XOR-encrypted.
-No readable strings, no recognizable opcodes, no native structure.
+No readable strings, no recognizable opcodes, no native Luau structure visible.

 ```bash
 python main.py --input script.lua --output out.lua --level 4